 How does it play?
 Is it any good?
 What about expansions and digital edition.
 All that in my Scythe board game review.

 Welcome to Diesel-Punk 1920s Eastern Europe

-People are trying to recover and rebuild, but the peace is not yet destined to happen.
+People are trying to recover and rebuild, but peace is not yet destined to happen.
 Cold war looms over the region as factions fight over land and resources with war left-overs – giant mechs stomping the rural land.

 Scythe was created by Jamey Stegmaier in 2016 after a very successful Kickstarter campaign.
 It is based on the world and art built by Jakub Rozalski.

-Theme settings and artwork are one of the stars of the game, as Rozalski’s artistic style really shines in all elements of the game: the board, cards, mechs, miniatures.
+Theme settings and artwork are one of the stars of the game, as Rozalski’s artistic style shines in all elements of the game: the board, cards, mechs, miniatures.

 Playing time: about two hours

 Luck factor: minimum

 Clicking on an affiliate link will take you to the Amazon page.
 If you then decide to buy something, I will earn a commission – I am a member of the Amazon Associates program.